Remodeling and decorating your home is really exciting but it can also be expensive and daunting, to say the least.

 I swear, I had the living room ⅓ painted with samples before I finally settled on colors.
 But in the end, it was all worth it and turned out even prettier than I imagined.

-Painting is something you can start with as soon as you have a plan for each room, and still tackle one room at a time, but you now have a color scheme.
+Painting is something you can start with as soon as you have a plan for each room, and still tackle one room at a time because now you now have a color scheme.

 One more thing about paint, research quality.
 I’m not recommending a certain brand of paint but I am suggesting you use high-quality paint that covers well, it’s worth the investment.